1st Kings Chapter 1

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-, saying, Have you not heard that Adonijah the son of Haggith does reign, and Davidדָּוִד
+, saying, Haven’t you heard that Adonijah the son of Haggith without the knowledge of Davidדָּוִד

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here